- Sorry, this product cannot be purchased.

-Dr. Curt Thompson illustrates how our brain has been created in a way that is both biological and relational in a way that allows us to see the brain be affected by relationships with others, especially the relationship with the mental health professional and with God.
+Dr. Curt Thompson illustrates how our brain has been created in a way that is both biological and relational in a way that allows us to see the brain be affected by relationships with others, especially the relationship with the counselor and with God.

 Run Time: 1:00:07

 BHNT 104: The Brain and Changes During Aging

 Dr. Harold Koenig tackles the major changes in neurobiology due to aging and how mental health professionals can aide in prevention of deficits of functioning through preventative measures.